Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts

 \item \textit{Non-composability in other states.} Suppose now that our low liquidity assumption was no longer valid.
 In particular, we will consider states $s$ such that $e' > b - e$, and $p_e \geq 100$.
 At least 100 $\ETH$ is necessary in our example to actually take a bet against the betting contract.
-To extract more value in state $s$, a malicious miner $P$ can proceed as follows: \begin{enumerate}[label=\arabic*),leftmargin=\parindent, labelindent=\parindent] \item $P$ inserts a transaction that takes a bet against the contract $\betcontract$ by depositing 100 $\ETH$. \item $P$ orders all transactions in the set $\mathcal{T}_{E \rightarrow B}$ .
-This raises the amount of $\ETH$ in $\uniswapcon$ temporarily. \item $P$ inserts a transaction (a call to \texttt{getreward()}) to claim the reward of 100 $\ETH$ (in addition to its original bet) from $\betcontract$ due to the short term fluctuation in the number of $\ETH$ in $\uniswapcon$. \item $P$ orders the transactions in $\mathcal{T}_{B \rightarrow E}$ that buy $\ETH$ from $\uniswapcon$. \end{enumerate}
+To extract more value in state $s$, a malicious miner $P$ can proceed as follows: \begin{enumerate}[label=\arabic*),leftmargin=\parindent, labelindent=\parindent] \item Insert a transaction that takes a bet against the contract $\betcontract$ by depositing 100 $\ETH$. \item Order all transactions in the set $\mathcal{T}_{E \rightarrow B}$ .
+This raises the amount of $\ETH$ in $\uniswapcon$ temporarily. \item Insert a transaction (a call to \texttt{getreward()}) to claim the reward of 100 $\ETH$ (in addition to its original bet) from $\betcontract$ due to the short term price fluctuation in $\uniswapcon$. \item Order the transactions in $\mathcal{T}_{B \rightarrow E}$ to buy $\ETH$ from $\uniswapcon$. \end{enumerate}

 Abstractly, by ordering all transactions that sell $\ETH$ to $\uniswapcon$ first, $P$ can create a short-term volatility in the exchange rate between $\ETH$ and $\BBT$, allowing $P$ to claim the reward from $\betcontract$.
 When the block created by $P$ executes, since all transactions that add $\ETH$ to $\uniswapcon$ are ordered first, there will be more $\ETH$ tokens than $\BBT$ tokens by the time the $P$'s transaction to claim the reward from $\betcontract$ executes.
 This sudden change in the amount of $\ETH$ is only temporary as the remaining transactions in the block will reduce the number of $\ETH$ tokens.
 Note that this reordering attack is still possible in the case that $b' \approx e'$ and the natural or ``fair'' transaction order would not cause such a large change in the exchange rate during normal execution.
 Yet, the malicious miner $P$ was able to profit simply by reordering user transactions. \end{enumerate}